ganelson/inform-evolution/proposals/0015-world-model-enforcement.md

 	* `Y` is a thing and `X` is a container;
 	* `Y` is a thing and `X` is a supporter;
 	* `Y` is a thing and `X` is a person.
+* If both are abstract objects, then `now X holds Y` is permitted in all cases except that in which `Y` already directly or indirectly holds `X`.
 * `now X does not hold Y` is never permitted.
 * `if X holds Y` is true if and only if `the holder of Y is X`.
 In particular, for any given `Y`, there is at most one `X` such that `X holds Y`.